 The planning for construction of the tower had barely started when the controversy began.
 In February of 1887 a group of well-known French artists and writers delivered a petition to the director of the Exposition Universelle condemning the design of the monument to the French Revolution.

 Among others it was signed by Guy de Maupassant, the short story writer, and novelist Alexandre Dumas fils, a writer himself and son of the author of The Three Musketeers.
 The petition was published in the newspaper, Le Temps.

 The controversy and condemnation from Paris's artistic community didn't stop there.
 In 1889 as the tower neared completion, a letter signed by artists (including Dumas once again) called the tower an eyesore and described the "odious shadow of the odious column built of rivets and iron plates, extending like a black blot".

+The man behind the Eiffel Tower, Gustave Eiffel, was no stranger to controversy.
 Interestingly, he was born Gustave Bönickhausen in 1832 in Dijon, and changed his name to Eiffel after he had already started his career.
 While he and his company were most well known for steel bridge construction, Eiffel also designed the interior structure for the Statue of Liberty, France's centennial gift to the USA.